Learn about full sun planter ideas including which containers to use, plants to purchase, and how to arrange them.

 Lobelia 'Palace Blue' - 6 pack

 I like to plant in large containers.
 Typically fiberglass and plastic these days, because the industry is producing really pretty ones for today's market.
-They hold up well, are easy to move, and help retain water longer so that you don't need to get out the watering can or hose every day.
+They hold up well, are easy to move and help retain water longer so that you don't need to get out the watering can or hose every day.
 Larger planters can also mean that your plants will have some extra room to grow and pull moisture from.
-Finally, larger means more plants, resulting in a very beautiful and lush planter.
+Finally, larger means more blooms, resulting in a very beautiful and lush planter.

 Any tall plant for the middle or back if your planter is going to be up against the wall.

 Several mid-sized mounding type plants, to plant around the tallest or directly in front of it.

 Any trailing or vining plants to spill over the edge.